Making Something Excellent Even Better

 Given its overall success, one may question whether Swiss international arbitration law even requires fundamental reform.
 While a thorough review process was launched in order to assess possible shortcomings and areas that might need improvement, and the Zurich University of Applied Sciences School of Management and Law was tasked with an in-depth market and regulatory cost assessment study, it quickly turned out that the current Swiss international arbitration law was already highly competitive in an international arena, served its users and other stakeholders well, and did not require major adjustments.

-Yet, in 2012, the Swiss parliament, eager not to rest on its laurels, requested the Swiss Federal Council to prepare a draft bill that "preserves the attractiveness of Switzerland as an international arbitration hub".
+Yet, in 2012, the Swiss parliament, eager not to rest on its laurels, requested the government, i.e. the Swiss Federal Council, to prepare a draft bill that "preserves the attractiveness of Switzerland as an international arbitration hub".
 Following the release of a first draft in 2017 and subsequent public consultations, the Swiss Federal Council, in 2018, issued a revised draft that focuses on three main objectives:

-- codification of case law of the Swiss Federal Court (below 3);
+- codification of case law of the Swiss Federal Court;

-- rendering Chapter 12 even more user friendly (below 4); and
+- rendering Chapter 12 even more user friendly; and

-- further strengthening party autonomy in line with international developments (below 5).
+- further strengthening party autonomy in line with international developments.

-Yet the most important innovation, from a practical perspective, may be the proposed possibility to make, in the context of annulment proceedings, submissions to the Swiss Federal Court in English (below 2).
+The most important innovation, from a practical perspective, may have been the proposed possibility to make, in the context of annulment proceedings, submissions to the Swiss Federal Court in English.
+We had reported on these developments already in last year's Expert Guide.

 Submissions to the Swiss Federal Court in English